 At the end of the block firefighters shook their heads.
 I had wanted to be one when I was a kid.

 "Where did you come from?" a black-faced fireman asked, ready to spray us down.

 I had no trouble persuading Frunk to leave the devastated city.
 He was in shock.

 "What did you see back there?"
 Cindy asked as if she might have seen something.

 "Nothing and you?"
 I asked Frunk.

 Cindy and I walked him back to the VW.
-Ambulances were idling on the road.
+Ambulances idled on the road.
 No one had been hurt in the fire, but Frunk was in a state of shock.
 I took the keys and drove us to Charles Street.
 I parked the car and we went into the Sevens.
 Frunk liked Brothers better, but this was my choice.
 I ordered us three beers and we sat at the bar.
 My brother watched Patriots highlights on the TV.
 There weren't many.
 The home team had lost to the Jets 9-7.